kleineluka/backlace/README.md

 > **This is inherently not necessarily a replacement for all-in-one shaders (ex.
 LilToon, Poiyomi, etc.).
 As such, many features are a naïve implementation.** While fully usable as a stand-alone shader, it is much more lightweight.

 ## Features 🌈
+Backlace comes in three variants: Core, Advanced, and Fun.
+Each variant builds off the previous one, adding more features and complexity.

 **Core Features:**
 - Multiple Lighting Models (Backlace, PoiCustom, OpenLit, Standard, Mochie)
 - Various Specular Modes (PBR, Anisotropic, Toon, Hair, Cloth)